sivi-shahab/Onbording-Flow-User-Profile/README.md

 ## 3. Start PostgreSQL & PGAdmin in containers:
 docker compose up -d

-🌐 If using PGAdmin (via Docker browser)
+🌐 Using PGAdmin (via Docker browser)
 1. Go to http://localhost:5050
 2. Login using the credentials from your .env file
 3. Create a new server: